汉语教师资格证书 (FAQs in Chinese)

 6. What study abroad opportunities exist for students interested in increasing their proficiency in Mandarin Chinese?

 Non-native or non-heritage speakers are encouraged to study abroad in order to help increase their proficiency in the language and immerse themselves in the culture.
-Information about opportunities to study abroad, as well as scholarship and financial aid information, can be found at U-M Lieberthal-Rogel Center for Chinese Studies
+Information about opportunities to study abroad, as well as scholarship and financial aid information, can be found at U-M Lieberthal-Rogel Center for Chinese Studies.
+Some suggested programs are listed below:

 7. Where can interested candidates reach out if they have additional questions about becoming certified to teach Mandarin Chinese?